Arizona Snowbowl in the Fall: Shimmering Golden Aspens Everywhere

 *Get used to the higher altitude around town for a few days if you are not from the area.
 Also drink plenty of water and eat extra carbohydrates to prevent altitude sickness.

 *Always dress in layers.
 Expect cold temperatures in the morning.
 Keep in mind that a random October snowstorm is possible.
 Snowbowl is at least 15 degrees cooler than in town and also much shadier.
-This time of the year in Flagstaff, it can be 35 in the morning and sunny and 60 just a few hours later!
+Flagstaff fall temps can range from 35 in the morning and sunny and 60 just a few hours later!

 *A hiking stick and camelback are always recommended.
-The hiking stick comes in handy for extra traction and protection in case of a wildlife encounter, while the camelbak ensures that you have an adequate water supply.
+The hiking stick comes in handy for extra traction and protection in case of a wildlife encounter.
+The camelbak ensures that you have an adequate water supply.

 *I recommend a D5100 Nikon camera for the best fall photography.